AI

 Scope creep kills focus.
 The pilot starts as “automate invoice processing” and grows into “transform the entire finance workflow.”
 Pick one narrow use case.
 Ship it.
 Learn from it.
 Then expand.

 Building instead of buying.
-Organizations that partner with specialized vendors succeed about 67% of the time.
-Internal builds succeed only one-third as often.
+MIT research shows purchasing from specialized vendors succeeds about 67% of the time.
+Internal builds succeed one-third as often.
 Unless AI is your core business, buy the foundation and customize the application.

 Optimizing for demos instead of workflows.
 The pilot looks great in conference rooms and fails in production.
 Test in real conditions with real users from day 1.

 Ignoring data quality.
-AI can’t deliver without clean, integrated data.
-Many pilots fail before they begin because organizations can’t ingest, normalize, and correlate data at scale.
+AI cannot deliver without clean, integrated data.
+Informatica research shows poor data quality is the top obstacle cited by 43% of organizations.
+Many pilots fail before they begin because organizations cannot ingest, normalize, and correlate data at scale.
 Fix your data foundation first.

 Wrong success metrics.
 Most failures come from weak strategic planning and poor integration into existing workflows.
 If your success metrics are technical instead of business-focused, you’re measuring the wrong things.
 Similar to how AI incidents are usually process failures, pilot problems rarely stem from the AI itself - they’re organizational and workflow issues.